At the ripe old age of 37 and approaching my third trimester of pregnancy, I am what the medical community refers to as “advanced maternal age.”

 But Here’s the Thing

-The loss we experienced last year completely changed our perspective on pregnancy.
+The miscarriage we experienced last year completely changed our perspective on pregnancy.

 Our little one seems to be as healthy as can be, and we feel so incredibly grateful.